-Poor oral hygiene causes gum disease and failure to treat gum disease can cause serious and dangerous damage to the teeth.
+Poor oral hygiene causes gum disease and failure to treat gum disease can cause severe and dangerous damage to the teeth.

-Gum disease is one of the most common oral diseases and is ignored because these diseases are often painless and this issue has caused it to be ignored.
+Gum disease is one of the most common oral diseases and is ignored because these diseases are often painless, and this issue has caused it to be missed.

-Gum disease is very dangerous and can cause tooth loss in adults.
-It can occur at any age, but is more common in adults.
+Gum disease is hazardous and can cause tooth loss in adults.
+It can occur at any age but is more common in adults.
 It can be easily treated with an initial diagnosis by a dentist.

 Gingivitis is a bacterial disease that causes an infection in the patient’s oral cavity by involving the gums.
-The onset of the disease is usually accompanied by symptoms such as the bad breath.
-If gum infection is not controlled, it can lead to complications such as abscesses, dental cysts, tooth decay and infection, and eventually loose teeth.
+The onset of the disease is usually accompanied by symptoms such as bad breath.
+If gum infection is not controlled, it can lead to complications such as abscesses, dental cysts, tooth decay and disease, and eventually, lose of teeth.

 Not brushing regularly and not flossing can cause plaque, and the bacteria in dental plaque can have a devastating effect on both the gums and teeth, as well as the bone that holds the teeth together, leading to gingival resorption.
 Therefore, poor oral hygiene is the most common cause of gum disease.